 Many of our newly disabled clients are shocked and even a little angry to discover that collecting disability benefits is not an automatic process.
 In fact, it would not be inaccurate to report that Social Security makes the disability application process confusing, time consuming and frustrating.

 Disability claimants do not get the benefit of the doubt when it comes to collecting payments from the tax dollars they have paid in.
-Instead, you as the person claiming disability, must prove that you cannot work at any job.
+Instead, you must prove that you cannot work at any job.
 With limited exception, it does not really matter what type of work you have done in the past, or how much you earned doing that work, as far as Social Security is concerned, if you have the capacity to sit in a corner somewhere, packing ink pens in a box for minimum wage, you are NOT disabled.